hoyeoplee/pytorch-maml/readme.md

 ```

 ### Modification to ANIL
 The Almost No Inner Loop (ANIL) is a recently introduced model (see ref.
 3).
 The model removes the inner loop for all but the last layer of the base model.
-My MAML implementation can be simply extended to ANIL by modifying the 24th line of maml.py.
-By changing the line to `self.weight_name = [name for name, _ in self.model.named_parameters()[-2:]]`, our code becomes ANIL.
+My MAML implementation can be simply extended to ANIL by modifying the 24th and 63rd lines of maml.py.
+By changing the line 24 to `self.weight_name = [name for name, _ in list(self.model.named_parameters()[-2:]])` and line 63 to `list(self.model.parameters())[-2:],`, our code becomes ANIL.

 ## Results